tristanbatchler/TwilightGroveOnline/README.md

 - [ ] Speed up level uploading?
 - [ ] Translate to Japanese
 - [ ] Use StringNames for inventory script?
+- [ ] Allow customizing the player's appearance